Safarmurod999/Safarmurod999/README.md

 - <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> I am a MERN stack web developer and I am passionate about challenges.
 I study at Tashkent University of Information Technologies.
 - 🌱 I’m currently learning new technologies and UI frameworks.
-- 🔭 I’m frontend freelancer at upwork.com and kwork.ru.
+- 🔭 I’m frontend freelancer at kwork.ru and also Platon Intern developer at RealSoft Academy.
 ---

 ### Languages and Tools :